Skip to contents

 Minimum version

-In this type of exercise, the candidate must match rows and columns of a table.
-A template is automatically created when you initiate an rqti project through RStudio.
+A minimum template is automatically created when you initiate an rqti project through RStudio.
 Alternatively, it can be added by clicking on New file -> R Markdown -> From Template.
-The rqti templates start with rqti:.
-Here we look at the templates rqti: table (simple) and rqti: table (complex).
+The rqti templates end with rqti.
+Here we look at the templates table (simple) and table (complex).

 The minimum you need to provide is the type: table in the yaml-section and a table in a section called #question: